aayush-wiz/study-scheduler/README.md

 # Study Scheduler

-A modern, Notion-inspired study scheduling application built with Next.js and TypeScript.
+A modern study scheduling application built with Next.js and TypeScript.
 This application helps students efficiently manage their study time by automatically generating optimized study schedules based on course difficulty, priority, and deadlines.

 ## Features